What Is Project Management?

-In this Project Management Guide for Beginners, we talk a lot about project management alongside its various strategies, methodologies, and processes.
-But this is the place in the guide where we define what it is and give you key terms as well as a basic overview.
+In the Wrike Project Management Guide for Beginners, we talk a lot about project management alongside its various strategies, methodologies, and processes.
+Here, we define what it is and give you key terms as well as a basic overview.

 What is project management and how does it help an organization meet its goals?
 Project management, according to the Guide to the Project Management Body of Knowledge (PMBOK Guide), is the application of skills, tools, and techniques to project activities in order to meet project requirements.
 It is the act of managing all aspects of a project, from team to tasks to tools.
 This is why project management is important: without it, you're relegating your project to chance or chaos, neither of which is ideal.
 But when you engage in it, there are specific processes and practices that must take place in order for it to be successful.